Having Wonderful Time

-Having Wonderful Time is a 1938 American romantic comedy film adapted from Arthur Kober's 1937 Broadway play of the same name, directed by Alfred Santell and starring Ginger Rogers and Douglas Fairbanks, Jr. along with Lucille Ball and Eve Arden.
-It was Red Skelton’s film debut.
+Having Wonderful Time is a 1938 American romantic comedy film directed by Alfred Santell and starring Ginger Rogers and Douglas Fairbanks Jr., Lucille Ball and Eve Arden.
+It marked Red Skelton's film debut.
+The screenplay adapted from Arthur Kober's 1937 Broadway play of the same name.
+It was produced and distributed by the Hollywood studio RKO Pictures.

 Plot summary

 Bored New York office girl Teddy goes to a vacation camp in the mountains, called Camp Kare Free, for rest and to get away from the noisy, busy, city life; the noisy, busy typing pool where she works, and the equally noisy, crowded apartment where she lives with four generations of her family.
 She also wants to avoid advances from Emil Beatty; her mother desperately wants her to marry him.
 The resort was recommended by her friend, Fay Coleman, who has already been there for a while, spending time with her boyfriend, Mac.
 Teddy meets waiter Chick at the train station and at first does not like him.
 Fay welcomes her to camp and introduces her to Mac.
 They are surprised that Teddy and Chick are on the outs.
 Mac explains that the waiters have to pay for their jobs; they make their money in tips, and most of them are college students.
 Chick is in law school.
 Teddy meets Fay's two other cabin-mates, Miriam and Henrietta.
 She also meets Buzzy Armbruster, a successful businessman who has a private cabin.
 Miriam has eyes for Buzzy, who seems to have eyes for every pretty girl.
 Soon, Teddy and Chick fall in love and spend every day together.
 The campers are of all ages, including old married couples, and all are entertained by Itchy the social director.

 Teddy's last night at camp is the night of the Japanese Fiesta.
 She and Chick sit by the lake and talk about the future; it may take years before he can ask her to marry him, and she is willing to wait.
 But after they kiss, his love for her overwhelms him; he wants them to become lovers while they wait to marry.
 Teddy is shocked and angry and leaves him to go to the party, where she meets up with Buzzy.
 A thunderstorm rolls in, and the party moves to Teddy's cabin, where Chick is waiting.
-Teddy invites herself to Buzzy's cabin, where he asks her if they can “get together.”
+Teddy invites herself to Buzzy's cabin, where he asks her if they can "get together."
 She tells Buzzy she isn't interested, and he accepts her rejection calmly.
 When he suggests they play backgammon, Teddy shrieks with joy; she loves to play backgammon.